Loading ...

 The first round timepiece produced by the brand was the RM 025 Tourbillon Chronograph "Diver’s Watch".
 Housed in a titanium and rose gold tripartite case, the watch offered water resistance to 300 metres / 1000 feet, a depth that was only possible to achieve with a round shape.

-The RM 025 Tourbillon Chronograph, a diver’s watch that was also the first round timepiece of the brand
+The RM 025 Tourbillon Chronograph, the first round timepiece of the brand

 Richard Mille kept demonstrating exceptional creative vitality by presenting several novelties each year.
 A big milestone, from both a technical and a marketing point of view, came in 2010 with the announcement of the RM 027 tourbillon, the world’s lightest mechanical wristwatches at just 19 grams, strap included.
 Created for Rafael Nadal, this hyper-expensive watch was worn by the famous tennis player during his matches.